fredderf204/ARMTemplates/README.md

 *trafficmanager_2webapp* - Deploy 2 Azure Web Apps in different regions with a Traffic Manager Profile using weighted traffic Routing Method

 ## Installation
-To deploy these ARM templates, you will need to have either Azure PowerShell or the Azure CLI installed.
+To deploy these ARM templates, you will need to have either Azure PowerShell or the Azure Xplat CLI installed.
 Please see links below;

 #### Azure PowerShell
 https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/

-#### Azure CLI
+#### Azure Xplat CLI
 https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/

 ## Usage